 Our principal sources of liquidity have been cash provided by operations, the issuance of debt, and borrowings under our revolving credit facilities.
-Our principal uses of cash have been to finance capital expenditures, finance acquisitions, fund working capital requirements, to repay debt obligations, and to repurchase common stock.
+Our principal uses of cash have been to finance capital expenditures, finance acquisitions, fund working capital requirements, repay debt obligations, and repurchase common stock.
 We anticipate that financing capital expenditures, financing acquisitions, funding working capital requirements, servicing debt, and repurchasing common stock will be the principal demands on our cash in the future.

-Cash flow provided by operating activities during the year ended January 1, 2024 was \$187.3 million as compared to \$272.9 million in the same period in fiscal year 2022.
-The decrease in cash flow was primarily due to the \$113.3 million decrease in net income.
+Cash flow provided by operating activities during the year ended December 30, 2024 was \$236.9 million as compared to \$187.3 million in the same period in 2023.
+The increase in cash flow was primarily due to the \$75.0 million increase in net income.

-Net cash used in investing activities was approximately \$92.0 million for the year ended January 1, 2024, primarily reflecting the use of \$160.2 million for purchases of property, plant and equipment and other assets, partially offset by the receipt of \$61.8 million of proceeds from the sale of property associated with our Shanghai E-MS subsidiary and \$6.0 million of proceeds from the sale of our Shanghai Backplane Assembly subsidiary, net of cash disposed.
-Net cash used in investing activities was approximately \$395.5 million for the year ended January 2, 2023, primarily reflecting \$298.3 million to fund the acquisition of Telephonics, \$102.9 million for purchases of property, plant and equipment and other assets, less \$6.0 million for proceeds from sale of property, plant and equipment and other assets.
+Net cash used in investing activities was \$146.2 million for the year ended December 30, 2024, primarily reflecting the use of \$185.7 million for purchases of property, plant, and equipment and other assets.
+This was partially offset by the receipt of \$32.9 million of proceeds from the sale of property, plant, and equipment and other assets primarily related to the sale of two buildings vacated with the closure of our Anaheim and Santa Clara plants and \$6.7 million of proceeds from the sale of property associated with our Shanghai E-MS subsidiary.
+Net cash used in investing activities was \$92.0 million for the year ended January 1, 2024, primarily reflecting the use of \$160.2 million for purchases of property, plant, and equipment and other assets, partially offset by the receipt of \$61.8 million of proceeds from the sale of property associated with our Shanghai E-MS subsidiary and \$6.0 million of proceeds from the sale of our Shanghai Backplane Assembly subsidiary, net of cash disposed.

+Net cash used in financing activities was \$36.8 million for the year ended December 30, 2024, reflecting the use of \$34.5 million for repurchases of our common stock, \$9.6 million for the repayment of long-term debt borrowings, and \$1.2 million for payment of debt issuance costs, partially offset by \$8.4 million of proceeds from long-term debt borrowings primarily related to the refinancing of our Term Loan Facility due 2030 (Term Loan Facility).
 Net cash used in financing activities during the year ended January 1, 2024 was \$47.7 million, reflecting repayment of long-term debt borrowings of \$291.6 million, repurchases of common stock of \$24.4 million, refund of customer deposits of \$7.5 million, payment of debt issuance costs of \$5.5 million and payment of original issue discount of \$3.5 million, partially offset by the receipt of proceeds of \$234.8 million from long-term debt borrowing and proceeds of \$50.0 million from borrowings under our revolving credit facilities.
-Net cash used in financing activities during the year ended January 2, 2023 was \$11.3 million, primarily reflecting repurchases of common stock of \$35.4 million, cash used to settle warrants of \$0.9 million, less customer deposits of \$25.0 million.

-As of January 1, 2024, we had cash and cash equivalents of approximately \$450.2 million, of which approximately \$195.9 million was held by our foreign subsidiaries, primarily in China, and \$189.1 million of available borrowing capacity under our revolving credit facilities.
+As of December 30, 2024, we had cash and cash equivalents of approximately \$503.9 million, of which approximately \$207.9 million was held by our foreign subsidiaries, primarily in China, and \$195.6 million of available borrowing capacity under our revolving credit facilities.
 Should we choose to remit cash to the United States from our foreign locations, we may incur tax obligations which would reduce the amount of cash ultimately available to the United States.
-However, we believe there would be no material tax consequences not previously accrued for the repatriation of this cash.
+However, we believe there would be no material tax expenses not previously accrued for the repatriation of this cash.

-Our 2024 capital expenditure plan is expected to be in the range of \$135.0 million to \$155.0 million.
+Our total 2025 capital expenditures are expected to be in the range of \$230.0 million to \$250.0 million, of which approximately \$66.0 million relate to our construction of our new plant in Syracuse, New York.